dhappy/TRWBL/v12/TRWBL/logistics/Calendars.md

 ## Conspiracy

 The date and time is a question you can ask of someone to evaluate their depth of exposure to the revolutionary structure.
-If they say it's 11ᴘᴍ in 2025, you know they're only professing knowledge of [the Gold Team](Gold%20Team.md) and are likely not in on the secret.
+If they say it's 11ᴘᴍ in 2025, you know they're only professing knowledge of [[Gold Team|the Gold Team]] and are likely not in on the secret.

 If they say it's 98ʜ͋ of the 3ʳᵈ, you know they're in pretty deep.
 If they say it's Pisces instead of Sagittarius *(they're using the Rotated Sidereal)*, they're likely near the top.
 ## Shifted Hijri